 - a.
-Facilitate collaboration and cooperation between all Port users and employees regarding storm water management - b.
+Facilitate collaboration and cooperation between all Port of Alaska users and employees regarding storm water management - b.
 Promote education and provide an open forum to discuss storm water management issues: new BMPs/controls, new development/construction that may affect storm water, maintenance activities, general storm water concerns, etc. - c.
-Ensure compliance with POA's MS4 Permit (quarterly meetings are required)
+Ensure compliance with the Port of Alaska's MS4 Permit (quarterly meetings are required)